-- 1. A money market instrument shall be eligible for investment by a MMF provided that it fulfils all of the following requirements: - (a) it falls within one of the categories of money market instruments referred to in Article 50(1)(a), (b), (c) or (h) of Directive 2009/65/EC. - (b) it displays one of the following alternative characteristics: - (i) it has a legal maturity at issuance of 397 days or less; - (ii) it has a residual maturity of 397 days or less. - (c) the issuer of the money market instrument has been awarded one of the two highest internal rating grades according to the rules laid down in Articles 16 to 19 of this Regulation. - (d) Where it takes exposure to a securitisation, it shall be subject to the additional requirements laid down in Article 10. - 2.
-Standard MMFs shall be allowed to invest in a money market instrument that undergoes regular yield adjustments in line with money market conditions every 397 days or on a more frequent basis while not having a residual maturity exceeding 2 years. - 3.
+- (c) the issuer of the money market instrument has been awarded one of the two highest internal rating grades according to the rules laid down in Articles 16 to 19 of this Regulation. - (d) Where it takes exposure to a securitisation, it shall be subject to the additional requirements laid down in Article 10. - 2.
+Standard MMFs shall be allowed to invest in money market instruments that undergoes regular yield adjustments in line with money market conditions every 397 days or on a more frequent basis while not having a residual maturity exceeding 2 years with a residual maturity until the legal redemption date of less than or equal to 2 years, provided that the time remaining until the next interest rate reset date is less than or equal to 397 days.
+Floating rate money market instruments should reset to a money market rate or index. - 3.
 Paragraph 1(c) shall not apply to money market instruments issued or guaranteed by a central authority or central bank of a Member State, the European Central Bank, the Union, the European stability mechanism or the European Investment Bank.

-Article 10 Eligible securitisations
+Eligible securitisations

-- 1. A securitisation shall be considered as eligible provided that all of the following conditions are met: - (a) the underlying exposure or pool of exposures consists exclusively of corporate debt; - (b) the underlying corporate debt is of high credit quality and liquid;
+- 1. A securitisation shall be considered as eligible provided that all of the following conditions are met: - (a) the underlying exposure or pool of exposures consists exclusively of corporate debt; - (b) the underlying corporate debt is of high credit quality and liquid; - (c) the underlying corporate debt has a legal maturity at issuance of 397 days or less; or has a residual maturity of 397 days or less.

-- (c) the underlying corporate debt has a legal maturity at issuance of 397 days or less; or has a residual maturity of 397 days or less. - 2.
-For the purpose of a consistent application of paragraph 1, ESMA shall develop draft regulatory technical standards specifying: - (a) the conditions and circumstances under which the underlying exposure or pool of exposures is considered to exclusively consist of corporate debt; - (b) conditions and numerical thresholds determining when corporate debt is of high credit quality and liquid.
+- 2. For the purpose of a consistent application of paragraph 1, ESMA shall develop draft regulatory technical standards specifying: - (a) the conditions and circumstances under which the underlying exposure or pool of exposures is considered to exclusively consist of corporate debt; - (b) conditions and numerical thresholds determining when corporate debt is of high credit quality and liquid.